 The potential influx of IDPs and refugees poses challenges of planning and coordination for the State/region and township authorities.
 SLGM will build on the established TDLG planning and financing model to ensure there is a single, integrated planning process to identify priorities for funding (rather than having separate planning processes for different development partners and UN entities).
 That process will allow channelling the collaborative effort with other partners (including UN sister agencies) towards the design and implementation of durable solutions to the return, resettlement or relocation of IDPs.
+The participatory process will also identify upfront the potential constraints and challenges that come with the return and resettlement of displaced populations.
 Critical in this process is to address Housing, Land and Property (HLP) and identity rights of displaced people (to enhance security of tenure) and to focus on the restoration and staffing of basic collective social services (water, basic education, public health, basic roads, solar energy) to create essential conditions for IDPs to return or relocate.
-The 3step bottom-up participatory planning process already successfully tested under the TDLG project will be adapted to address the broader range of needs faced by IDPs and their host communities by using (a) proactive measures to ensure engagement of IDPs and host community representatives, and CSOs working on IDP issues, alongside the usual broader community representation, village leaders and VTAs; (b) adjustment of planning procedures to allow focus on a wider range of needs than just public infrastructure (e.g. shelter or livelihood priorities, basic collective social services as well as smaller scale community infrastructure needs; (c) training and engagement of local facilitators / CSOs to actively facilitate the process; (d) the provision of legal information and impartial guidance, especially regarding HLP rights and documentation, and (d) creation of a Township Durable Solutions Committee (or sub-working group) to review the range of priorities emerging from the planning process; (e) technical support to the TPIC to ensure transparent appraisal of those proposals referred to it.
+The 3-step bottom-up participatory planning process already successfully tested under the TDLG project will be adapted to address the broader range of needs faced by IDPs and their host communities by using (a) pro-active measures to ensure engagement of IDPs and host community representatives, and CSOs working on IDP issues, alongside the usual broader community representation, village leaders and VTAs; (b) adjustment of planning procedures to allow focus on a wider range of needs than just public infrastructure (e.g. shelter or livelihood priorities, basic collective social services as well as smaller scale community infrastructure needs; (c) training and engagement of local facilitators / CSOs to actively facilitate the process; (d) the provision of legal information and impartial guidance, especially regarding HLP rights and documentation, and (d) creation of a Township Durable Solutions Committee (or sub-working group) to review the range of priorities emerging from the planning process; (e) technical support to the TPIC to ensure transparent appraisal of those proposals referred to it.
 Particular attention will be paid to the voices of women and youth and to ensure that tailored solutions and support are provided that could vary from location to location.

-Activity result 4.2.: Coordination of financing mechanisms (government and development actors) to ensure predictable and equitable funding of durable solutions planning priorities
+Activity result 2.3.2.: Financing mechanisms facilitate coordination of different funding sources (government and development actors) to ensure predictable and equitable funding of community priorities

 SLGM will assist the Kachin State Government (and potentially also the Rakhine State Government) and concerned townships in ensuring coordination of the various funding sources (government funding and funds from various development partners) with a view to efficiency and equity and as far as possible to allow planning priorities to be made knowing in advance the budgets available.
-SLGM will provide a township grant mechanism, ideally funded or co-funded from advanced allocations from the state capital budget.33 The township grants will be structured into two project funding windows: (a) a township-level project window to finance larger projects (e.g. US\$ 25-100,000) of benefit to more than one Village Tract or to the wider township; (b) a Village tract/Village project window to finance smaller projects (e.g. US\$ 5-25,000) benefitting one or more villages within a Village Tract.
+SLGM will provide a township grant mechanism, ideally funded or co-funded from advanced allocations from the state capital budget.35 The township grants will be structured into two project funding windows: (a) a township-level project window to finance larger projects (e.g. US\$ 25-100,000) of benefit to more than one Village Tract or to the wider